top of page

 Artist Angeliki Stamatakou in the Monolith project 2024

-She explains: “I get inspired by daily life, where I am, how I see things, and how I feel.
+"I get inspired by daily life, where I am, how I see things, and how I feel.
 Each form I create is like a little game I play with myself, opening and closing according to my mood, and through them I discover things about myself.
 I like to play with mystery in my work, with science fiction and otherworldliness, yet the differences between the pieces come from distinct feelings.
-I don’t see them as one subject but rather as pages of a diary, with each sculpture marking a moment, and the common language that ties them all together is subconscious.”
+I don't see them as one subject but rather as pages of a diary, with each sculpture marking a moment, and the common language that ties them all together is the subconscious."

-Her professional career began in 2022 and quickly gained recognition.
-She has exhibited at the 59th Venice Biennale, Milan Design Week in 2022 and 2023, the Florence Biennale in 2023, the LA Art Show in 2024, Art Athina in 2024, and Bonhams’ Greek Sale in 2025.
-She was invited to the XIV Florence Biennale by the International Selection Committee and was awarded the “Lorenzo il Magnifico” Award for Ceramic Art at the closing ceremony.
+Since launching her professional career in 2022, Stamatakou has established an international presence through exhibitions at the 59th Venice Biennale, Milan Design Week (2022, 2023), the Florence Biennale (2023), the LA Art Show (2024), Art Athina (2024), the Biennale of Contemporary Keramics BCK in Santorini (2024), and Bonhams' Greek Sale (2025).
+Invited to the XIV Florence Biennale by its International Selection Committee, she received the Lorenzo il Magnifico Award for Ceramic Art.

-In 2022 she was offered representation by Gallery Philia in the United States, and in 2024 by The Blender Gallery in Greece and the United Kingdom.
+Her work was represented by Gallery Philia (2022, 2023) and The Blender Gallery in Greece and the United Kingdom (2024,2025).

-COPYRIGHT © 2025 ANGELIKI STAMATAKOU | Designed by Marina Valinou
+COPYRIGHT © 2026 ANGELIKI STAMATAKOU | Designed by Marina Valinou

 bottom of page